Choi Ye-seul (footballer, born 1997)

-Choi Ye-seul (최예슬; born 12 March 1997) is a South Korean footballer who played as a goalkeeper for Gyeongju Korea Hydro & Nuclear Power WFC.
+Choi Ye-seul (최예슬; born 12 March 1997) is a South Korean footballer who plays as a goalkeeper for Gyeongju Korea Hydro & Nuclear Power WFC and the South Korea women's national football team.

 Early life

 Choi was born in 1997 in South Korea.
 She participated in archery as a child.

 Career

-Choi was first called up to the South Korea women's national football team in 2023.
-She also played for the South Korea women's national football team in 2024.
+Choi was first called up to the South Korea national football team in 2023.
+She also played for the national team in 2024.